PabloTCA/PabloTCA/README.md

 - 👋 Hi, I’m @PabloTCA
 - 👀 I’m interested in Coding, technology, anime, videogames, 3D design, music
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning to become a good fullstack developer
 - 💞️ I’m looking to learn a lot of new tricks
 - 📫 you can contact me through paburochavezu@gmail.com